codingteam/naggum/Readme.md

 whatever implementation.
 Instead, we are trying to deliver a modern Lisp dialect that makes use of most of .Net's benefits.

-## Build
+## Documentation

-To build the project under various environments, see [build instructions][build-instructions].
+To read the build or usage documentation and get familiar with Naggum syntax visit [the documentation site][read-the-docs].

 ## License